wilzbach/storyscript/docs/getting-started.rst

 Installing
 ----------
-StoryScript is a Python package.
+Storyscript is a Python package.
 The suggested installation is in a virtual environment::

     virtualenv --python=python3 path/to/my/stories